joshrp/moonlight-docs/Setup-Guide.md

 To verify the basic port forwarding was done correctly, visit https://www.canyouseeme.org/ and test port 47984 and 47989.
 If port forwarding is working, they should both report "Success" when you test them.
 The other ports are only active during streaming, so the only way to test them is via Moonlight.

 If Moonlight already found your gaming PC automatically while on the same network, it should connect to your PC over the Internet without any additional steps.
 If you're not on the same network as your PC, go to https://www.whatsmyip.org/ from your gaming PC, then enter the IP address you get there into Moonlight.
 If you don't get an error, you should be all set.
+Also see [DHCP leasing](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#static-dhcp-reservation).

 ### Static DHCP reservation